 - Some of these people may have even skipped town since the deceased individual initially wrote the will.

-- You can get the most up to date contact information for these people by utilizing a public records search engine.
+- You can get the most up to date contact information for these people by utilizing a legal research software like Tracers.

 The time right after a death is a time that’s ripe for someone to steal the deceased person’s assets.
 In the confusion, it can be easy to lose track of some things, especially if there were a lot of assets to keep track of.
-That’s exactly why an asset recovery software can be so useful — it can help you trace all of someone’s assets and where they ended up.
+That’s exactly why an asset recovery software can be so useful — you can perform an asset search to trace all of someone’s assets and where they ended up.